numworks/epsilon/external_apps/README.md

 #### Build and run your app

-In the other shell, run :
+In the other shell, run:
 - Windows
 ```shell
 emsdk/emsdk_env.ps1